okgrow/router-autoscroll/README.md

 There are a few edge cases which aren't supported yet (around navigation using the back button and pages which load dynamic content after the route change).
 PR's are welcome.

+The `appcache` package changes the behavior of URL navigation, and this package does not initialize when it detects it in your app.

 Other notes
 ---------------